v4av/Expense-Tracker/README.md

 Firebase: Backend-as-a-Service (BaaS) for Database and Authentication.
 Testing Instructions

-Login: Enter any name (e.g., "TestUser") to create a session.
+Login: Enter any name (e.g., "ABC") to create a session.

 Add Income: Use the form to add an Income of 1000 rupees.